Ch1codes/Ch1codes/README.md

 ### Hi there 👋
+Second Year BCT student learning at Khwopa College Of Engineering under IOE TU, hoping to contribute to the tech development world.

 <!--
 **Ch1codes/Ch1codes** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.